Principal Decomposition with Nested Submanifolds: Application to single-cell RNA sequencing data

-In the dimension reduction process, we evaluate the performance using three metrics: the average silhouette index, the proportion of variation, and the mean square error at each projection step.
-The proportion of variation is computed in the conventional manner for principal component analysis and the linear embeddings of principal nested spheres.
-For principal nested submanifolds, however, it is estimated using the minimum sum of squared shortest paths on the nearest neighbor graph of the samples as an estimation for the geodesic distances.
+In the dimension reduction process, we summarize the resulting representations using three summary quantities: the average silhouette index, a geodesic-based variation summary, and the stepwise representation change at each projection step.
+For principal component analysis and principal nested spheres, the plotted variation summaries are the corresponding Euclidean or embedding-based analogues; for principal nested submanifolds, the quantity is instead a graph/geodesic-based summary estimated from the minimum sum of squared shortest paths on the nearest-neighbor graph of the samples as an approximation to geodesic distances.
+Consequently, this quantity need not be bounded by 1 or monotone in the target dimension, and is used here as a descriptive summary of the fitted hierarchy rather than as a strict variance decomposition.
+The stepwise representation change is likewise a descriptive quantity: it averages the Euclidean change between two consecutive levels of the nested hierarchy and should not be interpreted as a standard reconstruction mean squared error.
 Figure \ref{fig:Real-metric-SI} illustrates that the average silhouette index, whose value corresponds to our method initially increases, reaching a peak at $d = 3$, and then starts to decline.
-This pattern suggests that the principal nested submanifolds improve clustering with the 15 provided labels.
-By comparison, the average silhouette indices for the other methods similarly rise and then fall; however, their peaks occur at higher dimensions, and their maximum values are lower than those of our method.
-This indicates that our approach more effectively captures low-dimensional structures and enhances clustering results.
+This pattern is consistent with the principal nested submanifolds yielding a useful low-dimensional summary of the data relative to the 15 provided labels.
+By comparison, the average silhouette indices for the other methods similarly rise and then fall; however, their peaks occur at higher dimensions, and their peak values are, in this example, numerically lower than those of our method.
+Rather than identifying a unique best dimension, these summaries indicate that different levels of the hierarchy can emphasize different aspects of the biological organization while remaining mutually compatible.